Robbie Gould: 2022 season

 During the season-opener, Gould kicked a 25-yard field goal and made his sole extra point attempt in a 19–10 road loss to his former team, the Bears.
 In the next game against the Seattle Seahawks, Gould made two out of three field goal attempts and made all three extra point attempts during the 27–7 victory.
 Three weeks later against the Carolina Panthers, he made one of two field goals and all three extra point attempts in the 37–15 victory.
 During Week 10 against the Los Angeles Chargers, Gould made all three of his field goals and one of two extra point attempts in the 22–16 victory.
 Three weeks later, Gould made all four of his field goals and all three of his extra-point attempts in a 33–17 victory over the Miami Dolphins.

 In the Wild Card game against the Seahawks, Gould made all four of his field goals and all three of his extra-point attempts in a 41–23 victory.
 In the Divisional Round against the Dallas Cowboys, Gould was the main factor in the 49ers' game, as he made all four of his field goals and his sole extra-point attempt, contributing 13 points to the 19–12 victory.
 He was not used as much in the NFC Championship Game against the Philadelphia Eagles, in which his only kicking attempt was a successful extra-point attempt.

 Gould made 27 out of 32 field goals and 50 out of 51 extra-point attempts during the season.

 On March 4, 2023, Gould announced that he would depart from San Francisco after six seasons and play somewhere else for the 2023 NFL season.
 He later said that he wanted to return to the 49ers, but never received an offer from the team, commenting, "The change wasn't my decision.
 Obviously, at the end of the season, they had to make a decision, and ultimately they wanted to go in a different direction."

 Retirement

 On December 7, 2023, Gould announced his retirement from professional football.
 He retired having made 86.5% of his field goals, the ninth-most accurate stat in NFL history, and having never missed a single field goal or extra point attempt in the postseason.
 Gould is also the 10th all-time leading scorer in NFL history.
 After his retirement, the Bears marked Gould 62nd on their 100 greatest Bears of All-Time list.

 Coaching career

 On February 23, 2024, Gould was hired as the head football coach at Rolling Meadows High School in Illinois.
 He resigned on December 3, after the team went 5–5 in his first season.

 On December 10, 2024, Gould was hired as the head football coach at St. Viator High School in Arlington Heights, Illinois.
+After opening the season with a 22–19 victory over Marian Catholic, the team lost the rest of the games of the season and finished with a 1–8 record.